 - An act of nature

 - An inherent defect in the goods

 Obviously, only the first two apply to passenger carriers, such as charter buses.
-In most instances, if a bus accident is caused by the negligence of the carrier or its driver, including such events as speeding, fatigue, maintenance failures, tire failures, or inadequate driver training, the carrier is liable for damages suffered by its passengers.
+In most instances, if the cause of a bus accident is the negligence of the carrier or its driver, including such events as speeding, fatigue, maintenance failures, tire failures, or inadequate driver training, the carrier is liable for damages suffered by its passengers.
 When children or sick or disabled persons are injured while riding as passengers on a bus, other rules may apply as well.